saifeemustafaq/LearnerLibraryBeta/AI_ML/README.md

 According to Columbia University, "artificial intelligence refers to the general ability of computers to emulate human thought and perform tasks in real-world environments, while machine learning refers to the technologies and algorithms that enable systems to identify patterns, make decisions, and improve themselves through experience and data." [source](https://ai.engineering.columbia.edu/ai-vs-machine-learning/).

-Get hands-on experience with these resources.
+Machine learning helps you automate tasks which would usually be time consuming and difficult if done manually.
+You might have sometimes seen how you et recommendations on the Amazon shopping app on what you can buy based on what you have already bought.
+This magic is done by machine learning where it analysis lots of data to learn obvious patterns on how one product is relateable to another.

-You can learn more about Machine Learning services offered by AWS by visiting https://aws.amazon.com/machine-learning/
+You can learn more about Machine Learning services by visiting https://aws.amazon.com/machine-learning/

 ---